 The ICG will transmit the final proposal to the ICANN Board.

-The ICANN Board will meet to consider the final proposal within 14 days of receiving the report

 The ICANN Board will send the final proposal to NTIA without making any changes within 14 days of receiving the proposal from the ICG.
+Any accompanying letter will be posted publicly.

-The ICANN Board will send an accompanying letter to NTIA which will either endorse the report, or it will express concerns that will already have been shared with the ICG through the various opportunities for public comment and dialogue.
-The accompanying letter will be posted publicly.
+If the ICANN Board has an issue with the proposal, the ICG understands that the ICANN Board will have already shared that with the ICG in a timely manner, through the available opportunities of dialogue and public comment.